mia-platform/documentation/docs/dev_portal/dev_portal_configuration.md

 2. Create a new microservice using the `Microlc Docusaurus Template` in the `Dev Portal` category of the marketplace;
    ![Docusaurus Template](img/docusaurus_adapter_marketplace.png)
 3. Configure the microservice with a custom name and description;
-4. Complete the creation to deploy an instance of the adapter.
+4. Complete the creation to deploy an instance of the template.

 ### 6. Docusaurus endpoint configuration